rjclark/zoneminder-slack-bot/README.md

 Configuration
 -------------

-Also installed is a sample configuiration file called `zonebot-example-config.cfg`.
+Also installed is a sample configuration file called `zonebot-example-config.cfg`.
 You can copy this to your preferred location for config files and edit it to put in your [Slack API token](https://api.slack.com/tokens) and the [ID of your bot user](https://api.slack.com/bot-users)

-The example configuration file is installed into the Pyth package directoy on your system, which can be somewhat difficult to find.
+The example configuration file is installed into the Python package directory on your system, which can be somewhat difficult to find.
 The latest version of the file is always available from
 [the GitHub repossitory](https://github.com/nogudnik/zoneminder-slack-bot/blob/master/docs/zonebot-example-config.cfg)